thomasmktong/node-skyscanner-live/README.md

 skyscanner.setApiKey('xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx');
 ```

-Use `getLocation` function to retrieve a well-formatted location ID.
-This ID will be used for fetching flight ticket prices.
+Use `getLocation` function to retrieve a well-formatted location ID, which will be used for fetching flight ticket prices.

 ```javascript
 skyscanner.getLocation('hong').then(function (data) {